 Interests include history of 19th-century Russian literature, Russian nature writing, and Russian music.

-Over the years I've taught a dozen different courses, though now I focus on elementary Russian language and nineteenth-century Russian novels and poems.
+Over the years I've taught more than a dozen different courses, though now I focus on elementary Russian language and nineteenth-century Russian novels and poems.
 I teach these literature courses in both English and Russian.
-In 2000, with Professor Marianne Moore of the Biological Sciences Department, I co-founded Lake Baikal: The Soul of Siberia, a course that sends a dozen Wellesley students to the great lake every other year.
+In 2000, with Professor Marianne Moore of the Biological Sciences Department, I co-founded Lake Baikal: The Soul of Siberia, a course that sends a dozen Wellesley students to the great lake every other year or so.

 In college I played catcher for four years on the varsity baseball team; here's some grainy video evidence from March 1983: Bunt | Tag.
 These days I enjoy spending time with my wife and two children, commuting on my bike, cooking, catch-and-release fly-fishing, fly-tying, birdwatching, canoeing, hiking, and camping.
 Sometimes I skip rocks.